astriaorg/docs/README.md

-# Website
+# Astria Docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The Astria Docs website is built using [Docusaurus 2](https://docusaurus.io/).

 ### Installation